Robert Goldsand

 Robert Goldsand (March 17, 1911 – September 16, 1991) was an Austrian-American classical pianist.

 Life

 Goldsand was born in Vienna, Austria-Hungary, in 1911, the son of artisan Jakob Goldsand and his wife Helene.
 He began musical studies at age four on the violin, but discovery of his talent for the piano, and consequent concentration on that instrument, began within a year.
 A student of Camella Horn, Joseph Marx, Emil von Sauer, and Moriz Rosenthal, Goldsand launched his performing career at age 10, in November 1921, with a concert in Vienna.
 Thereafter, he engaged in European and South American tours.
 His US debut came in 1927 at Town Hall in New York City.
-His father Jakob died in 1929, and his mother Helene, who had accompanied Robert on several trips to the United States, died in 1937.